patrickbucher/algorithms/diary.md

 processes to sort the sublist.
 Merging then happened in parallel.
 The code is very concise, and I'm really happy with it.

+I finished off the day with Binary Search in Erlang.
+I struggled a bit with the 1-based indices for lists functions (`lists:nth/2`, `lists:sublist/3`).
+Once I figured out that I need a special clause to deal with the case that the lower bound is greater or equal to the upper bound (which should terminate; the element was not found), all tests turned green.

+On towards Clojure tomorrow; then some more problems from the book.

 # 2023-08-11 (Fr)

 I started the day with some fixes.
 First, I was unable to reproduce the issue